devopsnov23/k8s-training/labs/lab-00-pods.md

 For now, this should only be the single Pod that was created earlier:

-NAME       READY     STATUS    RESTARTS   AGE kuard      1/1       Running   0          44s
+NAME       READY     STATUS    RESTARTS   AGE kuard-<YOUR NAME>      1/1       Running   0          44s
 You can see the name of the Pod (kuard) that was declared in the YAML file.
 In addition to the number of ready containers (1/1), the output also shows the status, the number of times the Pod was restarted, and the age of the Pod.

 If you ran this command immediately after the Pod was created, you might see:

-NAME       READY     STATUS    RESTARTS   AGE kuard      0/1       Pending   0          1s
+NAME       READY     STATUS    RESTARTS   AGE kuard-<YOUR NAME>      0/1       Pending   0          1s
 The Pending state indicates that the Pod has been submitted but hasn’t been scheduled yet.

 If a more significant error occurs, such as an attempt to create a Pod with a container image that doesn’t exist, it will also be listed in the STATUS field.